ili101/PPerf/README.md

 A PowerShell script to start iperf and show the output (similar to Jperf)

+(This is not a finished product but it generally working)

 ## To do list
 * Rearrange interface
 * Add more iperf parameters to interface